-Best Indian Wedding Tips 2020
+Best Indian Wedding Tips 2023-2024

 Indian weddings are a class apart.
-There is a million ideas and suggestions online but having DJ'd and helped plan over 1000 Indian weddings, I can tell you one thing...
+A million ideas and suggestions are available online but having DJ'd and helped plan and produce over 1000 Indian weddings, I can tell you one thing...
 Indians want the familiar with the different.
 They want trendy but traditional.
 They don't want to keep up with the Jones's they want to keep up with the Patel's, Singh's, Shah's and Sharma's.
-Here are five Indian wedding tips that save you money and make you understand all the other things you'll here.
+Here are five Indian wedding tips that will help you maximize value and help put some things in perspective here.

 3. Drama is no drama (explanation below).
 Wait it's a south asian wedding...
 There will always be drama.

 5. Discuss Finances with both families so it's not awkward and point 3 is taken care of.
 Make sure this is done as early as possible and everything that could be a pain point is talked about in early phases.

 Often times at Punjabi or Gujarati weddings... we kind of just go on autopilot.
 Hotel?
 Check.
 DJ?
 Check.
 Food?
 Check.

 1. The Little Things are the Big Things | Personalize your Desi Wedding

 A hand written note (not the cut/paste generic one with only the name changed) that your hotel drops off in each room, based on guest, with how happy you are to see them.
 This can be done ahead of time and even managed through a site like www.vistaprint.com or www.sendoutcards.com

 They will remember you for years to come and it costs you two bucks per guest!
 Come on! (and no I'm not linking here, I just want you to know this is a steal for a valuable memory!)